 The program leading to the master of fine arts (MFA) degree in creative writing is a studio/academic course of study, designed to accommodate imaginative and intellectual diversity.
-Students enroll in writing workshops, forms courses, and literature classes, gaining exposure to a broad range of writing models and experimenting with a variety of strategies and forms.
+All of our students are fully funded and will enroll in writing workshops, forms courses, and literature classes, thereby gaining exposure to a broad range of writing models and experimenting with a variety of strategies and forms.
 Guided development of each writer's talents culminates in a complete, carefully conceived thesis, typically a book-length manuscript.

 Creative Writing Program Faculty Director